Life Extension Magazine®

 Lactobacillus plantarum is prevalent in a healthy vaginal microbiome.
 Research has shown that these beneficial bacteria can adhere to vaginal tissue and hinder the growth of Candida yeast, responsible for most yeast infections.4,15,16

-L. plantarum may provide protection by blocking the growth of other vaginal pathogens.16 In a cell study on vaginal epithelial cells, four strains of L. plantarum, isolated from yogurt, were found to have antibacterial activity against Escherichia coli, and Gardnerella vaginalis (which may cause bacterial vaginosis).17,18
+L. plantarum may provide protection by blocking the growth of other vaginal pathogens.16 In a cell study on vaginal epithelial cells, four strains of L. plantarum, isolated from yogurt, were found to have antibacterial activity against E. coli, and Gardnerella vaginalis (which may cause bacterial vaginosis).17,18

 Clinical studies in women also showed impressive benefits from oral L. plantarum P17630 intake as follows:4,5,15,16